 Crystal Identifier — What Crystal Is This?

 Not sure what crystal you're holding?
 Upload a photo and our crystal identifier names the most likely stone in seconds, tells you how confident it is, and shows you exactly how to confirm it.
-No confidently-wrong guesses.
+When it isn't sure, it says so.

 How to get an accurate crystal ID

-From everyday tumbled stones to raw specimens — including amethyst, rose quartz, citrine, clear quartz, smoky quartz, selenite, carnelian, agate, fluorite, malachite, labradorite, tiger's eye, sodalite, amazonite and moldavite.
-Our in-depth field guide for each of these is expanding, with formation, properties, look-alikes and value on every page.
+From everyday tumbled stones to raw specimens — the most-searched include amethyst, rose quartz, citrine, clear quartz, smoky quartz, selenite, carnelian, fluorite, labradorite and tiger's eye — each with an in-depth field-guide page covering formation, properties, look-alikes and value.

 How to confirm a crystal yourself